Alfresco/alfresco-sdk/README.md

 ### Samples
 Sample extension projects that use the SDK, maintained by @ohej in the [Alfresco SDK Samples project](https://github.com/Alfresco/alfresco-sdk-samples/).

+### Command reference
+A list of supported features and commands, explanation of Maven profiles and commands is kept in the [Alfresco Official Docs](http://docs.alfresco.com/5.0/concepts/alfresco-sdk-cmd-reference.html).

 ### Want to get up to speed quickly in Eclipse?
 Check out this video!

 [![Alfresco SDK 2.1 howto](http://img.youtube.com/vi/utYZaVe9Nd0/0.jpg)](https://www.youtube.com/watch?v=utYZaVe9Nd0)